kjac/FormEditor/Tutorials/Zapier.md

 ## Zapier and Zaps

 In Zapier you create *Zaps* to connect systems.
-In it's most rudimentary form, a Zap is made up by:
+In its most rudimentary form, a Zap is made up by:

 * A trigger that invokes the Zap.
 * One or more actions that interact with various systems.